 Another important role of the Senate Ethics Officer is to administer the disclosure process under the Ethics and Conflict of Interest Code for Senators.

 The disclosure process is at the heart of the rules on accountability, and confidence in the Senate.

 All senators must file annual Confidential Disclosure Statements with the SEO setting out their outside activities, their sources of income, assets, liabilities, and government contracts.
-As of April 2019, the date of filing for senators is the anniversary date of their appointment to the Senate.
-Newly appointed senators must file their initial statements within 120 days after being summoned to the Senate.
+As of June 18, 2021, senators must file their Confidential Disclosure Statements within 30 days of the anniversary of their summons to the Senate.
+Newly appointed senators must file their initial statements within 60 days after being summoned to the Senate.

 In addition, senators have an ongoing obligation throughout the year to report any material changes to their Confidential Disclosure Statements, as well as any gifts or other benefits they receive that are provided as a matter of courtesy, protocol or that are within the customary standards of hospitality that normally accompany a senator’s position and that exceed $500.
 Any sponsored travel that arises from or relates to a senator’s position must also be reported throughout the year if the costs of travel exceed $500 in value and the travel does not fall within an exception.
 Declarations of Private Interests must also be disclosed.

 A public summary is then prepared annually for each senator based on the information provided in the senator’s Confidential Disclosure Statements.
 The Code sets out the list of interests that must be publicly disclosed.
 This list includes senators’ activities outside their parliamentary duties and functions, as well as their income over $2,000, and their assets and liabilities valued at over $10,000.
 The information about spouses and common-law partners are not publicly disclosed.